 If you are looking for additional help, IRA Tax Services, our sister company, would be happy to help with any matters relating to UBIT or a Form 990-T filing.

-For any other questions related to your self-directed IRA, 401(k), or Health Savings Account, please don’t hesitate to give us a call at 877-742-1270 or send us a message through the client portal.
+For any other questions related to your self-directed IRA, 401(k), or Health Savings Account during tax season, please don’t hesitate to give us a call at 877-742-1270 or send us a message through the Client Portal.